newbold/weblog_test/weblog/post-1.md

 Date: 1998-04-01 12:01 PM

-# This is the first post.

-First post here.
+# Post 1

-This is the first post.
+This is post 1.